-The Western Valley of Nova Scotia, Canada is a rural region of some 5600 km2 facing the challenges common to rural areas in the industrialized world: declining population (20,825 in 1998), job losses in its primary industries, low average educational achievement and a high unemployment rate (13% in 1998).
-Yet when polled in the late 1990s, residents had strong positive feelings about their community and believed that it would become a substantially better place to live and work over the next five years.
-The Western Valley Development Authority (WVDA), an economic development partnership of seven local municipalities plus provincial and federal governments, believed that this attitude was a resource not to be wasted.
-In February 2001, WVDA became one of 12 municipalities and regions awarded a Smart Community grant by Industry Canada to conduct three-year demonstration projects, as part of a national strategy to ensure Canada’s leadership in information technology and innovation.
+The Western Valley of Nova Scotia, Canada is a rural region of some 5600 km2 facing the challenges common to rural areas in the industrialized world: declining population, job losses in its primary industries, low average educational achievement and a high unemployment rate.
+Yet when polled, residents had strong positive feelings about their community and believed that it would become a substantially better place to live and work over the next several years.
+Believing that this attitude was a resource not to be wasted, the Western Valley government began a series of initiatives to help the community recover and grow in the modern economy.

 The Western Valley had little hope of attracting private-sector telcos to deploy a network for its small, dispersed population.
 To combat this problem, the local government created its own Valley Community Fibre Network in 2008.
 Since its establishment, the Valley Community Fibre Network has laid 186km of fiber connecting multiple towns, municipalities and universities in the region.
 Western Valley also has dark fiber services available for businesses, public-sector enterprises and local and national carriers as of 2017.
 The new fiber infrastructure provides connectivity for roughly one-third of the region that previously had no reliable Internet infrastructure.